DOSAYGO-Research/irradix/README.md

 ## What is worth pursuing next?

-A finite-state adder or incrementer is a concrete engineering target: the negative-base correspondence supplies a route, but normalization, direction of reading, and endpoint handling still need an implementation and proof.
-Quantitative residue estimates as the modulus grows are a more difficult mathematical target toward understanding primes.
+Addition, multiplication, increment, and decrement are now implemented.
+The next engineering targets are reducing the adder’s table and path-storage overhead and comparing specialized multipass implementations.
+Canonical bounded-delay streaming in either direction is ruled out by the incrementer counterexamples.
+Quantitative residue estimates as the modulus grows remain a more difficult mathematical target toward understanding primes.

 Generalizing by merely replacing φ with another graph's growth rate does not work.
 For the graph allowing zero gaps divisible by 3, its growth rate satisfies `β³=β²+1`, yet repeated quotient encoding gives `Eβ(4)=101`.
 The [research note](research/NEGATIVE_PHI_CONNECTION.md) proves this counterexample and the limited uniqueness statement that φ is the only quadratic Pisot number between 1 and 2.